flightstats/hubNavigator/README.md

 After that, simply navigate to a hub channel, and it'll start workin'

+note: this may not work with your current json formatter.
+If it doesn't try disabling your formatter.

 # To do

 * Externalize HTML from script.